The first thing to determine is, are you a 1st party claimant or a 3rd party claimant.

 - The cost of repair or replacement of damaged personal articles, such as sunglasses or golf clubs

 - The amount of diminished value suffered by your vehicle as a result of the repaired damage.
-And the cost of any medical bills, treatment, mileage to the doctor, pain & suffering, etc.
+And the cost of any medical bills, treatment, mileage to the doctor, hip and knee pain & suffering, etc. For hip and knee pain relief and treatment, you may visit QC Kinetix Ocala: Knee Pain Treatment clinic.

 - If you keep good records you can also charge an hourly rate for the actual time you spent dealing with the claim, including phone calls, going to body shops for estimates, obtaining police reports, etc.